dboddie-canonical-work/disgorged-docs/glossary.rst

 There are a significant number of terms and definitions that are unique to the snap, snapd, and snapcraft ecosystem.
 This page defines the terminology and other terms touched by these tools and links to further information when required.

-If you’re new to using snaps, take a look at `Getting started <https://snapcraft.io/docs/quickstart-guide>`__, and if you’re looking to build your own snaps, take a look at the `Snapcraft overview <snapcraft-overview.md>`__.
+If you’re new to using snaps, take a look at `Getting started <https://snapcraft.io/docs/quickstart-guide>`__, and if you’re looking to build your own snaps, take a look at the :ref:`Snapcraft overview <snapcraft-overview>`.

 Terms and definitions
 ---------------------